Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 5. Navigate to the `dbt_project.yml` file and rename the project (line 5) from `my_new_project` to `foundational_project`.
 6. In your `dbt_project.yml` file, remove lines 39-42 (the `my_new_project` model reference).
 7. In the **File Explorer**, hover over the project directory and click the **...**, then select **Create file**.
-8. Create two new folders: `models/staging` and `models/mart`.
+8. Create two new folders: `models/staging` and `models/marts`.

 ### Create the staging layer

-Now that you've set up the Foundational Project, let's start building the data assets.
+Now that you've set up the foundational project, let's start building the data assets.
 Set up the staging layer as follows:

 1. Create a new YAML file `models/staging/sources.yml`.
 2. Declare the sources by copying the following into the file and clicking **Save**.